 To this day, I make a point of visiting as many libraries as I can when traveling, and often plan my trips around buildings I’m interested in visiting and photographing.

 To date, I have visited more than 300 libraries for this project.
 I have started collecting some of my favourite examples of library architecture on these pages.
-Many more can be found on my Flickr and Instagram feeds.
+Many more can be found on my Flickr, Instagram or Mastodon feeds.

 This is a work in progress, and I will keep updating this site as I learn more about the libraries I have visited.
-A selection of recently updated posts can be seen below, or you can view the whole list here.
+A selection of recently updated posts can be seen below, or you can explore my library portfolio.
+I also have a page dedicated to adaptive reuse library projects.

 If you like the GeoGuessr game, try out my maps!